Denis Whitaker: Sports career

 Whitaker's sports career was equally illustrious, beginning with captaincy of the Royal Military College of Canada ice hockey and Canadian football teams.
 He led the Hamilton Tigers in 1938.
-He was named to the Canadian Forces Sports Honour Roll and was a national senior squash champion.
+He was named to the Canadian Forces Sports Honour Roll and was a national senior squash sport champion.
 He chaired the Canadian Equestrian Team for 20 years, and under his guidance the team won two Olympics, 15 Pan-American Games and two World Championship gold medals.
 He was also chef-de-mission for the 1980 Canadian Olympic Team in Moscow, which the Canadians eventually boycotted, along with the Americans due to the Soviets invading Afghanistan.
 He was a founder and member of the Olympic Trust of Canada.
 In 1990, he was inducted into Canada's Sports Hall of Fame.
 Denis was one of the founding members of the Hamilton Hunt Club, started in 1958 in Caledonia, Ontario.
 He was a Master of Foxhounds and rode with the club from 1958 to 1973.